ristau/Tweetster/README.md

 The following **additional** features are implemented:

+- [X] Dates & Timestamp customized based on if tweet was sent less than an hour ago (displays minutes ago) or within the last 24 hours (displays hours ago)
-- [X] Implemented custom logout button with title header positioned under the image
+- [X] Implemented custom logout button with title positioned via customizedoffsets under the image
 - [X] Implemented launch screen and app icons

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):